esnet/gdg/website/content/docs/usage_guide/enterprise_guide.md

 ### `403 Unlicensed` on permission writes

-The Grafana instance is Enterprise but the license JWT does not include the Fine-Grained Access Control (FGAC) tier.
-Datasource per-user and per-team permissions require FGAC — see [Grafana's data source permissions docs](https://grafana.com/docs/grafana/latest/administration/data-source-management/#data-source-permissions) for a description of what this feature covers.
-Contact your Grafana account team to upgrade the license tier.
+The Grafana instance appears to be Enterprise but is returning `403 Unlicensed` on access-control API calls.
+Verify that `GF_ENTERPRISE_LICENSE_TEXT` contains a valid, non-expired license JWT.
+See [Grafana's data source permissions docs](https://grafana.com/docs/grafana/latest/administration/data-source-management/#data-source-permissions) for more context on the feature.

 ### Built-in role permissions not applied after upload